ranedk/tuts/kotlin/kotlintuts/README.md

 }
 ```

-> Note 3: Everytime we check in `if-else` or `when` using `is` operator, *SMARTCASTS* happen and you can use all object methods inside that code block
+> Note: Everytime we check in `if-else` or `when` using `is` operator, *SMARTCASTS* happen and you can use all casted object's methods inside that code block

 When w/o arguments - Can be used as if-elseif-if-else
 ```kotlin